-b) Number of sexual harassment complaints received by the agency;

-The Entity is a nonprofit; therefore, this section of testing is not applicable.

-c) Number of complaints which resulted in a finding that sexual harassment occurred;

-The Entity is a nonprofit; therefore, this section of testing is not applicable.

-d) Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and e) Amount of time it took to resolve each complaint.
+- i.
+Number and percentage of public servants in the agency who have completed the training requirements; - ii.
+Number of sexual harassment complaints received by the agency; - iii.
+Number of complaints which resulted in a finding that sexual harassment occurred; - iv.
+Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - v.
+Amount of time it took to resolve each complaint.

-The Entity is a nonprofit; therefore, this section of testing is not applicable.

-The Entity is a nonprofit; therefore, this section of testing is not applicable.